psyb0t/ssh-tunnel-swarm/README.md

 ## Configuration

+### Environment Variables

+- **LOG_ENABLED**: This acts as a master switch for the logger.
+If it's set to `1`, logging is enabled.
+A value of `0` disables logging.
+Default value if not set is `1`.

+- **LOG_FILE**: This determines the output destination of the log messages.
+If set, log messages will be written to the specified file.
+If not set, logs will be printed to stdout.

+- **LOG_LEVEL**: This determines the severity level of the messages to be logged.
+Messages with a severity level less than this will not be logged.
+For example, if `LOG_LEVEL` is set to `INFO`, then `DEBUG` messages won't be logged.
+Default value if not set is `DEBUG`.

+### Tunnel Rules

-SSH Tunnel Swarm reads its configuration from a file named `rules.txt` which contains the tunnel rules for each host.
+SSH Tunnel Swarm reads the tunnel rules from a file named `rules.txt` which contains the rules for each host.
 Each entry should include the username, hostname, port, and the tunnels to establish.
 For instance:

 ```
 aparker@host789:34567